Therapeutic Massage

 Because you’re a new parent

-Massage can help new parents feel relaxed during and after the arrival of a baby.
+Massage can help parents feel more relaxed during and after the arrival of a baby.
 A massage is an excellent self-care practice if you feel sleep-deprived, anxious, or sore from holding and caring for an infant.

 Because you’re recovering from injury